TL;DR: Your Supabase app may be leaking data right now. RLS is the fix. Most AI tools skip it. Here is how to check — and how to close the gap fast.

 Most vibe-coded apps live in the middle state.
 RLS is "enabled."
 The toggle is green.
 The founder thinks the job is done.
 But the AI wrote USING(true) to silence errors.
 That rule lets every user in.
 It defeats the whole point.

-Failure 1: RLS On With No Rules Set
+What is Failure 1: RLS On With No Rules Set?

 You flipped RLS on.
 You never wrote a policy.
 Postgres blocks all access.
 Your AI-generated frontend catches the empty response and either shows a blank state or falls back to cached data.
 The app "works" in testing.
 In production, real users see each other's data or see nothing at all.